SWFSC/SeriousInjury/README.md

 [Carretta, J.V. and A. Henry 2022.
 Risk Assessment of Whale Entanglement and Vessel Strike Injuries from Case Narratives and Classification Trees.
 Frontiers In Marine Science](https://www.frontiersin.org/articles/10.3389/fmars.2022.863070/abstract), although *SeriousInjury* includes data for several more species not included in the publication.

 Version 1.3 includes a Shiny app to allow assessment of single injury narratives.
-Vessel speed and vessel size functions are updated.
+Vessel speed and vessel size functions are updated as separate functions nested within the larger function ʻInjuryCovariatesʻ

 To install the latest *SeriousInjury* version from GitHub:
 ```